httpassoca/passoca/src/lib/blog/my-website.md

 ## The layout 📐

-So, when I had 14~16 years I discovered that I really liked **Photoshop**, and I tried to be a **designer**.
-But when the things starts to get harder and I saw some really professional designs, I just accept that I wouldn't go that far and, being honest with myself, I didn't want it.
+So, when I had 14~16 years old, I discovered that I really liked **Photoshop**, and I tried to be a **designer**.
+But when the things started to get harder and I saw some really professional designs, I just accept that I wouldn't go that far in it and, being honest with myself, I didn't want it.
 Yes sad story.

-But I found something better than design, making design happen!
-I believe that my "desginer" background brought me some graphic skills to web development and increase my taste for **frontend**.
+But I found something even better than design, making design happen!
+I believe that my "desginer" background brought me some graphic skills to web development and helped increase my taste for **frontend**.
 So everything I try to do, I try let it beautiful.
 At least not ugly, c'mon.

 Okay, no more lero-lero, lets get straight to the point.
 I noticed something when was looking to Zeno's website.
 If you will do a website based on content in sections, is better to **center the content** in the page and make **one page for each section**.
 I say because I didn't do it and didn't appreciate the result either.
 Seems like the contents are too alone or too close together.
 So, if the website is going to have less content, I think is better to make it more presentable and tasty to browse.
 Otherwise, a simple layout to make the content lighter to read looks better.

-About the blog, I did the layout clear as possible, inspirated on [write.as](https://write.as/).
+About the blog, I did the layout as clear as possible, inspirated by [write.as](https://write.as/).

 ## The blog 🗒️

 Definitively the hardest thing.
 I had to use things I've never used and it isn't over yet.
 I basically mixed **PuruVJ**'s and **Matt Fantinel** blog.
-PuruVJ did **EVERYTHING** by itself (*seriously, I don't doubt he considered do his own Svelte,* [check it](https://www.puruvj.dev/blog/how-i-created-personal-site-part-1)).
+PuruVJ did **EVERYTHING** by itself (*seriously, I don't doubt he considered to do his own Svelte,* [check it out](https://www.puruvj.dev/blog/how-i-created-personal-site-part-1)).
 And Matt, my brazilian *camarada*, uses [mdsvex](https://mdsvex.pngwn.io/).
 Strange, because I decide to use too 🤔, a few seconds after seeing him website, what a coincidence!